 Tip: It's optional to use a comma in a four-digit number.
 MLA style is to use a comma in four-digit numbers except in page numbers, line numbers, addresses, and years, unless the year has more than four digits, such as 10,000 BCE.

-For more information about comma use, consult a handbook such as "A Writer's Reference (Seventh Edition, 2011)" by Diana Hacker and Nancy Sommers.
+For more information about comma use, consult a handbook such as "A Writer's Reference (Ninth Edition, 2018)" by Diana Hacker and Nancy Sommers or this helpful resource.